PyCQA/docformatter/docs/source/configuration.rst

     * ``--wrap-descriptions`` is set to 88
     * ``--wrap-summaries`` is set to 88

-All of these options can be overridden from the command line.
+All of these options can be overridden from the command line or in the configuration file.
 Further, the ``--pre-summary-space`` option only inserts a space before the summary when the summary begins with a double quote (").
 For example:

     ``"""This summary gets no space."""`` becomes ``"""This summary gets no space."""``